Kosinkiewicz/futex/README.md

 This library is under the Apache License Version 2.0.
 Pls. read LICENCE file.

+For help type: 'make help'.
+To test type: 'make test'.
 To install type: 'make install'.
-For help type: 'make help'.